jiricekcz/fef-rs/doc/crate.md

 # Versioning

 This crate follows [Semantic Versioning 2.0.0](https://semver.org/).
-It also mimics the version of the FEF specification it implements.
-The major and minor version of this crate will always match the major and minor version of the FEF specification it implements.
-The patch version of this crate will be increased for bug fixes and other minor changes (also including implementation of micro versions of the FEF specification).
+To separate versioning from the standard and avoid situations where multiple versions of this crate would have to be installed in a single project to work with different versions of the standard, this crate provides different modules for different major versions of the standard.
+These can be enabled by feature flags.

 # Adding inherent items - breaking change